shawntabrizi/shawntabrizi.github.io/_posts/2018-01-10-set-azure-service-health-alerts-programmatically-using-powershell.md

   - health alert
   - powershell
 ---

-<p>The Azure Service Health team has been working hard to make it <a href="https://azure.microsoft.com/en-us/blog/get-notified-when-azure-service-incidents-impact-your-resources/">easy for you to set up custom service health alerts</a> for your Azure resources.
-While we primarily focus on user experiences in the portal, we also know that there are many power users who are interested in doing these same actions in a programmatic way.</p>
+The Azure Service Health team has been working hard to make it [easy for you to set up custom service health alerts](https://azure.microsoft.com/en-us/blog/get-notified-when-azure-service-incidents-impact-your-resources/) for your Azure resources.
+While we primarily focus on user experiences in the portal, we also know that there are many power users who are interested in doing these same actions in a programmatic way.

-<p>This post will walk you through the steps required to programmatically create a service health alert using <a href="https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-authoring-templates">Azure Resource Manager templates</a> and <a href="https://docs.microsoft.com/en-us/powershell/azure/overview">Azure PowerShell</a>.</p>
+This post will walk you through the steps required to programmatically create a service health alert using [Azure Resource Manager templates](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-authoring-templates) and [Azure PowerShell](https://docs.microsoft.com/en-us/powershell/azure/overview).

-<p>As described <a href="https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-create-activity-log-alerts-with-resource-manager-template">here</a>, you can create any kind of activity log alert using this method (<a href="https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-overview-activity-logs#categories-in-the-activity-log">Administrative, Autoscale, Recommendation, etc...</a>), however for the purposes of clarity, we will specifically focus on service health alerts.</p>
+As described [here](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-create-activity-log-alerts-with-resource-manager-template), you can create any kind of activity log alert using this method ([Administrative, Autoscale, Recommendation, etc...](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-overview-activity-logs#categories-in-the-activity-log)), however for the purposes of clarity, we will specifically focus on service health alerts.

-<h2>Getting Started</h2>
+## Getting Started

-<p>Before you can follow this tutorial, you must have Azure PowerShell installed on your system.
-This will give you access to the <code>AzureRM</code> module, which is needed to interact with your Azure subscription.</p>
+Before you can follow this tutorial, you must have Azure PowerShell installed on your system.
+This will give you access to the `AzureRM` module, which is needed to interact with your Azure subscription.

-<p>You can follow the instructions <a href="https://docs.microsoft.com/en-us/powershell/azure/install-azurerm-ps">here to install Azure PowerShell</a>.</p>
+You can follow the instructions [here to install Azure PowerShell](https://docs.microsoft.com/en-us/powershell/azure/install-azurerm-ps).

-<h2>Creating an ARM Template for Service Health Alerts</h2>
+## Creating an ARM Template for Service Health Alerts

-<p>A service health alert is represented by JSON which is stored in your Azure subscription, and follows rules defined by Azure's internal system.
+A service health alert is represented by JSON which is stored in your Azure subscription, and follows rules defined by Azure's internal system.
 This JSON is also referred to as the Azure Resource Manager template.
-You can find an example of a general Activity Log Alert template <a href="https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-create-activity-log-alerts-with-resource-manager-template">here</a>.</p>
+You can find an example of a general Activity Log Alert template [here](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-create-activity-log-alerts-with-resource-manager-template).

-<p>For service health alerts, we should use a template like this:</p>
+For service health alerts, we should use a template like this:

 ```javascript
 {